padus/ecowitt/readme.md

 - LAN comunication only, no cloud/weather service needed.
 - One Hubitat device for each Ecowitt sensor for easy dashboard tiles and RM rules handling.
 - On-the-fly Imperial <-> Metric conversion.
+- Tile HTML templating, which allows endless tiles customization, including displaying multiple attributes in a single tile.
+See below how to use them.

 ### Installation Instructions